open-and-sustainable/cirquant/docs/database-schema-processed.md

 ### Geographic Aggregations
 - Country-level data preserved from source
-- EU27 aggregates calculated as sum of member states
+- EU27 aggregates reported by EUROSTAT and not computed as sum because individual may be omitted because of condifentiality
-- Missing country data excluded from EU totals

 ## PRQL Transformation Process